Maximal real varieties from moduli constructions: Moduli spaces of Higgs bundles on curves

 \section{Moduli spaces of Higgs bundles on curves}

 Let $C$ be smooth projective curve of genus $g\geq 2$.
-A \textit{Higgs bundle} on $C$ is a pair $(E, \phi)$ where $E$ is a holomorphic vector bundle on $C$ and $\phi\colon E\to E\otimes \omega_C$ is an $\omega_C$-valued endomorphism.
-Such a pair $(E, \phi)$ is called (semi-)stable if for any proper sub-Higgs bundle $(E', \phi|_{E'})$ we have the inequality on slopes $\mu(E')(\leq)<\mu(E)$.
+A \textit{Higgs bundle} on $C$ is a pair $(E, \phi)$ where $E$ is a holomorphic vector bundle on $C$ and $\phi\colon E\to E\otimes \omega_C$ is $\mathcal{O}_C$-linear.
+Such a pair $(E, \phi)$ is called (semi-)stable if any proper Higgs sub-bundle $(E', \phi|_{E'})$ satisfies the slope inequality $\mu(E')(\leq)<\mu(E)$.
 Fix two integers $n>0$ and $d$ that are coprime to each other.
 Then stability and semi-stability coincide for Higgs bundles of rank $n$ and degree $d$, and the moduli space $H_C(n, d)$, constructed in \cite{Nitsure}, of (semi-)stable Higgs bundles of rank $n$ and degree $d$ is a smooth quasi-projective variety of dimension $2n^2(g-1)+2$, admitting a hyper-K\"ahler metric and containing the cotangent bundle of $M_C(n, d)$ as an open subscheme.
 There is the so-called Hitchin map sending $(E, \phi)$ to the coefficients of the characteristic polynomial of $\phi$:

 The Hitchin map is a proper map.
 Hence $H_C(n,d)$ is a partial compactification\footnote{in the sense that it compactifies the fibers of the Hitchin map by adding semistable Higgs bundles with unstable underlying vector bundle.} of the cotangent bundle of $M_C(n, d)$.
 We refer to \cite{Hitchin-Selfduality}, \cite{Simpson-IHES-Higgs} for details.